StuartHadfield/stuarthadfield.github.io/_posts/2017-11-18-surfing-and-coding-what-do-they-have-in-common.md

 {% endhighlight %}

 The tech industry moves beneath us, just like the wave moves beneath your board.
 So many people want to paddle onto the tech waves, with new sets rolling in every 2 to 3 years, but so many have done a 3 week bootcamp and get sold this dream that they're now Linus Torvalds.
-Eventually, it clicks - the water out here can be cold and rough, and you spend a lot of time falling over before you learn to design effective problems.
-The outside appeal you see presented at conferences for new ML-based solutions isn't always the reality you'll experience, just like watching the WSL highlights isn't exactly what a Sunday morning at Muizenburg will be like for you.
-In the same way almost anyone can stand on a 10ft board on the foamies, almost anyone can write hello world in Python, but not everyone can take on Nazaré when it's firing, and not everyone can solve massive real world problems with code.
+Eventually, it clicks - the water out here can be cold and rough, and you spend a lot of time falling over before you learn to design effective solutions to problems.
+The appealing industry you see presented at conferences for new ML-based solutions isn't always the reality you'll experience, just like watching the WSL highlights isn't exactly what a Sunday morning at Muizenburg will be like.
+In the same way almost anyone can stand on a 10ft board on the foamies, almost anyone can write hello world in Python.
+Not everyone, however, can take on Nazaré when it's firing, and not everyone can solve massive real world problems with code.

 The software industry moves fast, and being an effective developer in the industry will be a never-ending journey as such, as it is with becoming a great surfer.
 If there's anything I've learnt, it's that no matter how many times you fall off your board, no matter how often you find yourself gasping for air, when you finally get that system right, and you're swallowed into the cerulean bliss and serenity of the barrel, you'll find yourself filing that memory under the section, *"coolest experiences ever"*.